sv-cover/filemanager/README.md

 php -S  127.0.0.1:8080
 ```
 Now you can log in to your local server using the login details in the coverapi tester script!

+# Intergration Tests
+When you have the app running you can test and see examples on how to intergrate the app into an website in test.

 # Docker instructions
 To test the container locally: